10up/theme-scaffold/README.md

 - `cd` into the theme folder
 - run `npm run start`

+## Webpack config

+Webpack config files can be found in `config` folder:

+- `webpack.dev.js`
+- `webpack.common.js`
+- `webpack.prod.js`
+- `webpack.settings.js`

+In most cases `webpack.settings.js` is the main file which would change from project to project.
+For example adding or removing entry points for JS and CSS.

 ## NPM Commands

 - `npm run start` (install dependencies)